metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceOSInstallationData.md

 ### NewServerInstanceOSInstallationData

-`func NewServerInstanceOSInstallationData(id int32, label string, isVmInstance int32, hostname string, fqdn string, ) *ServerInstanceOSInstallationData`
+`func NewServerInstanceOSInstallationData(id int32, label string, isVmInstance int32, isEndpointInstance int32, hostname string, fqdn string, ) *ServerInstanceOSInstallationData`

 NewServerInstanceOSInstallationData instantiates a new ServerInstanceOSInstallationData object This constructor will assign default values to properties that have it defined,